DanielWeber-Sec/grc-security-portfolio/incident-response-simulation/README.md

 This diagram illustrates how a security incident is managed across technical and organizational layers.

-It highlights:
+It shows:

-- Structured response lifecycle (Detection → Recovery)
+- A structured response lifecycle (Detection → Recovery)
 - Severity-based escalation and decision-making
-- Integration of technical and business perspectives
+- Interaction between technical and business perspectives
-- Real-world pressure on decision-making
+- Decision-making under real-world conditions

 ---

-## How to Navigate This Simulation
+## Structure

 This repository represents a full incident lifecycle.

-Follow the flow:

-1. Scenario → How the attack happens
+1. Scenario — How the attack occurs
-2. Timeline → How it unfolds over time
+2. Timeline — How the incident unfolds
-3. Response → How it is handled technically
+3. Response — Technical handling of the incident
-4. Governance → How decisions are made
+4. Governance — Decision-making and escalation
-5. Lessons Learned → What changes afterwards
+5. Lessons Learned — Improvements after the incident

-This structure reflects how real-world incidents are analyzed and managed.

 ---